defold/doc/docs/en/manuals/flash.md

 The advantage of Defold collision detection is that it is more advanced than that of Flash, with the ability to detect collisions between relatively complex shapes with very little setup effort.
 Collision detection is automatic, meaning looping through the various objects in the different collision groups and explicitly performing hit tests is not required.
 The main drawback is that there is no equivalent to the Flash shapeFlag.
 However, for most uses combinations of the basic box and sphere shapes suffice.
 For more complex scenarios, custom shapes [are possible](//forum.defold.com/t/does-defold-support-only-three-shapes-for-collision-solved/1985).

-## Flash---event handling
+## Flash—event handling

 Event objects and their associated listeners are used to detect various events (e.g. mouse clicks, button presses, clips being loaded) and trigger actions in response.
 There are a variety of events to work with.

-## Defold---call-back functions and messaging
+## Defold—call-back functions and messaging

 The Defold equivalent of the Flash event handling system consists of a few aspects.
 Firstly, each script component comes with a set of callback-functions that detect specific events.
 These are: